woom221/CSC413-Project/models/README.md

 ## Overview

-This repository contains three Jupyter Notebook files (`Segformer.ipynb`, `FCN.ipynb`, and `LRASPP.ipynb`) used for semantic segmentation projects.
+This repository contains Jupyter Notebook files used for semantic segmentation projects.
 Each file utilizes a different model specified in its name, but otherwise, they share a similar structure.

 ## Setup Instructions